kklike32/SEAL/Phase_1.md

  * Goal of Self-Editing: The ultimate goal is to train a model that, when faced with new text, can generate its own fine-tuning data (similar to these completions) to update its internal knowledge base without needing a human to create that data manually.
 This completions array is our first, human-supervised step to bootstrap that process.

 ### 3.3.
 Understanding the <think> Blocks
-Inside each completion, I see a block of text enclosed in <think>...</think> tags.
+Inside each completion, there is a block of text enclosed in <think>...</think> tags.
 This is a direct result of a prompting technique called Chain-of-Thought (CoT) or a "Scratchpad".
  * Purpose: The prompt implicitly asks the model to "think step-by-step" before providing the final, formatted list of implications.
  * How it Works: The model first writes out its internal monologue: it deconstructs the request, analyzes the passage, brainstorms potential implications, and refines its ideas.
  * Benefit: This process of forcing the model to "show its work" dramatically improves the quality, accuracy, and relevance of the final output.
 It prevents the model from giving a rushed, superficial answer.